viamrobotics/docs/docs/operate/control/headless-app.md

 Navigate to the **LOGS** tab of your machine's page in the [Viam app](https://app.viam.com).

-Use the **Filter** input to filter the logs by key terms, and select from the **Levels** dropdown menu to filter the logs by warning level:
+Select from the **Levels** dropdown menu to filter the logs by severity level:

 ![Filtering by log level of info in the logs tab of the Viam app.](/build/program/sdks/log-level-info.png)